We are the wonderful BeeZee Bodies team! Find out a bit more about us below...

 The people.
 Everyone is so kind and helpful.
 We have lots of fun but also work really hard at something that means a lot to all of us

-The one that I resonate with and aspire to the most is ‘Be real’.
-In a culture where everyone is striving to appear perfect I think it is actually more helpful and important to be real about strengths, weaknesses and struggles.
-As a practitioner, this is the way I find it best to improve.
-Being real also helps build true relationships with the people I work with.
-Changing lifestyles is complicated and asks a lot of people.
-The more we can encourage them to be real too, the more we are able to help that change become life long.
+The one that I aspire to the most is ‘Be real’.
+In a culture where everyone is striving to appear perfect it is more helpful and important to be real about strengths and struggles.
+It helps build true relationships with everyone I work with.
+Changing lifestyles is complicated and asks a lot of people and practitioners.
+The more we encourage everyone to be real, the more able we are all to change.

 A dancer!
 I trained in modern/jazz until I was 16, then took up Zumba at uni.
 Now I’m an instructor, so I guess it kinda came true!